 1. The Ring Road Is a Can’t-Miss Road Trip Route

 Iceland isn’t huge—you could drive more miles on a New York vacation than you would in Iceland.
 But there’s so much to explore by car or RV, and the mountainous volcanic terrain and changing weather can make it slow to drive.

 FAMILY CAMPING: 10 Best Campgrounds and RV Parks for Families

 To see the most during a campervan or RV road trip, it’s most efficient to travel in one direction without backtracking every day.
 Iceland’s epic Ring Road is built for this type of travel.
 And opting for a camper rather than a car allows you to live out of your vehicle as you adventure around Iceland.

 2. You’ll Always Be Prepared

 The weather in Iceland can change quickly.
 A sunny day might turn to torrential rain within minutes.
-Having all your gear with you at all times makes it easy to change clothing depending on the weather.
+Having all your gear with you at all times makes it easy to change into the most comfortable travel clothes depending on the weather.
 You’ll never forget your rain jacket in your hotel room because your hotel room is on wheels.

 3. You’ll Save Money

 Iceland is expensive to visit, but very much worth it.
 A camper van makes traveling within Iceland more cost-efficient since it combines both your rental car and lodging expenses.
 Having access to food and cooking equipment also helps to save money.
-Food is an important expense to cut: the cost of just a sandwich for lunch can easily reach $25.
+Food is an important expense to cut: The cost of just a sandwich for lunch can easily reach $25 in Iceland.